Estimate Time6 min

 The ideal sequence: Close at the same time

-Most seller-buyers likely plan for this scenario, but it’s easier said than done.
 The key is to try to negotiate the closing for both homes so they fall on the same day—then move directly from one home to the other with no gap in time.
-If this timing is most important to you, you may need to be flexible in other areas of your negotiations.
-For example, if you’re trying to save costs for a hotel, apartment, or other short-term living expenses, weigh that against adjusting you're asking or offer price.
+If this timing is most important, you may need to be flexible in other areas of your negotiations.
+For example, if you’re trying to save costs for a hotel, apartment, or other short-term living expenses, weigh that against adjusting your asking or offer price.

-Remember, you can plan for perfect timing, but you can’t rely on it.
+You can plan for perfect timing, but you can’t rely on it.
 Expect the unexpected.
 Closings are commonly delayed.
 You or your buyer could have trouble securing a mortgage.
-Home inspections, or even closing-day walkthroughs, could uncover issues that need to be renegotiated.1 The bottom line is always have a plan B.
+Home inspections or even closing-day walkthroughs, could uncover issues that need to be renegotiated.1 The bottom line is always have a plan B.

 Sell first, find temporary living arrangements

-The drawbacks to this option include costs, as short-term apartment leases tend to be more expensive than traditional rentals; or, if you’re staying at a hotel or with friends or family, you’ll likely need to budget for a storage unit.
-And you’ll still need to move a second time when you eventually find your new home, which means double the moving costs.2
+The drawbacks to this option include costs.
+Short-term apartment leases tend to be more expensive than traditional rentals or, if you’re staying at a hotel or with friends or family, you’ll likely need to budget for a storage unit.
+To add, you’ll still need to move a second time when you eventually find your new home, which could mean double the moving costs.2

 Sell first, rent back your current home